JMBarberio/Penn-Labs-Server-Challenge/README.md

 ## Documentation
 ***More specific workings of functions are available in DocString format.
 Do help(<desired>) to get more information***

+**With more time, I need to go back and add edge case protection for certain methods that deal with user input and data that could have bad entries.***

 ## Installation
 1. Click the green "use this template" button to make your own copy of this repository, and clone it.
 2. Change directory into the cloned repository.